The NYU Board consists of voting Trustees, listed below, and non-voting Trustees.

 David C. Oxman is senior counsel of the law firm Davis Polk & Wardwell where as a partner he was the practice coordinator of the firm’s Trusts and Estates Department.
 He served four years as an officer in the United States Navy.
 In addition to NYU where he is chair of the Audit and Compliance Committee, Oxman’s current and former charitable activities include serving as a trustee or officer of the William Caspar Graustein Memorial Fund, a Connecticut charity working to advance equity in education, Caramoor Center for Music and the Arts in Westchester County, Jurodin Fund, Inc., and a number of private foundations.

 President, Paulson & Co., Inc.

 John Paulson is the president and portfolio manager of Paulson & Co.
 Inc., an investment management company specializing in global merger, event, and credit strategies.
-He is involved in many philanthropic activities through the Paulson Family Foundation and serves on the boards of the Council on Foreign Relations, the Economic Club of New York, the Metropolitan Museum of Art, the Partnership for New York City, and the Deans Advisory Board of the Harvard Business School.
+He is involved in many philanthropic activities through the Paulson Family Foundation and serves on the boards of the Council on Foreign Relations, the Economic Club of New York, the Partnership for New York City, and the Deans Advisory Board of the Harvard Business School.
 In addition to the NYU Board of Trustees, Paulson serves on the NYU Stern School of Business Board of Overseers.

 Chairman and Chief Executive Officer, Catherine B. Reynolds Foundation